ryanschiang/claude-export/README.md

 1. Copy contents of [`/dist/image.min.js`](./dist/image.min.js)
 2. Paste into browser console

+> [!NOTE]
+> Downloading as an image uses the `html2canvas` library to take a screenshot of the chat log.
+This may take a few seconds to process.

 #### Example output (Image Export):
 ![alt text](./public/claude-export-example.png "claude-export Example Output")